 How to make it work

-As mentioned, for this to work, your sales team needs visibility of their own goals, as well as the team’s.
-They need to be able to track performance in real time so they know when an extra push is needed or if a tried and tested sales method is no longer enough.
+As mentioned, for this to work, your sales team needs visibility of their own goals, as well as the teams.
+They need to be able to track performance in real-time so they know when an extra push is needed or if a tried and tested sales method is no longer enough.

 Not only that but the information needs to be easy to access, simple to interpret, and straightforward to maintain, thereby minimising your sales team’s time away from sales work.
 A visual map of progress towards goals is a highly effective tool for this.

 As mentioned in our articles on OKR (objectives and key results), you need to set your team clear objectives and up to five key results to measure progress towards them.
-You can also have initiatives which set out what you’ll do to achieve the key results.
-The OKRs need to flexible, transparent, measurable and aspirational.
+You can also have initiatives that set out what you’ll do to achieve the key results.
+The OKRs need to be flexible, transparent, measurable and aspirational.

 This should be recorded somewhere where every member of the team can access it easily to keep focussed and clear about why they’re doing each task.